-- 36. NBTs can help to develop quickly (at least faster than so-called conventional breeding) and in a more targeted manner varieties more suited to new challenges.
-This would include, for example, varieties that are resistant/tolerant to abiotic stress (e.g. drought, which with climate change risks becoming a more frequent factor) and/or biotic stress (e.g. one of more leaf disease, including virus yellows, and /or root diseases). - 37.
-The Vice-President of the European Commission has underlined that new technologies and "disruptive innovation" are critical to achieve the objectives of the European Green Deal.
-We are convinced that targeted mutagenesis breeding (including with genome editing) can contribute to various goals of the European Green Deal by saving land resources, reducing the use of PPPs and decreasing GHG emissions, while stabilizing and increasing crop yields and sustainability to ensure food security.

-38. More than ever, farmers in the EU urgently need precise and reactive tools such as NBTs.
-EU beet growers cannot accept:

-- Being effectively denied access to such tools and - Being subjected to discrimination vis-à-vis imported products. - 39.
-CIBE supports further improvement in environmental sustainability, combining ambition with innovation and realism.
-The awareness among sugar beet growers has always been there.
-Above all, they need trust, support for investments and solid science and a risk-based regulatory framework. - 40.
-Research and Development need financial support.
+- 46) NBTs can help to develop quickly (at least faster than so-called conventional breeding) and in a more targeted manner varieties more suited to new challenges, namely varieties that are, for example, resistant/tolerant to abiotic stress (e.g. drought, which with climate change risks becoming a more frequent factor) and/or biotic (for example against one or more leaf diseases including virus yellows and/or root diseases). - 47) The Vice-President of the European Commission has underlined that new technologies and "disruptive innovation" are critical to achieve the objectives of the European Green Deal.
+We are convinced that targeted mutagenesis breeding (including with genome editing) can contribute to various goals of the European Green Deal by saving land resources, reducing the use of PPPs and decreasing GHG emissions while stabilizing and increasing crop yields and sustainability to ensure food security. - 48) More than ever and urgently, farmers need precise and reactive tools such as NBTs.
+EU growers cannot accept: - being effectively denied access to such tools and - being subjected to discrimination vis-à-vis imported products. - 49) CIBE supports improving further the environmental sustainability, combining ambition with innovation and realism.
+The awareness among sugar beet growers has always been there, above all they need trust, support for investments and solid science and risk-based regulatory framework. - 50) The Research and Development needs financial support.
 CIBE takes note of the proposed €10 billion of Horizon Europe to be allocated to Cluster 6, including bioeconomy, agriculture and environment.
-CIBE considers that a part of it should be allocated for programmes developed jointly by sugar beet reasearch institutes to accompany this evolution.
+CIBE considers that a part of it should be allocated for programmes developed jointly by sugar beet technical institutes to accompany this evolution.
 In addition, more targeted support should be dedicated through other EU programmes (for example the DG-AGRI European Innovation Partnership (EIP)).